harristhai141192/react-training/practice-one-reactjs/README.md

 # REACT PRACTICE #

 *06 Oct 2022*
 ## OVERVIEW ##

 This document provides a detailed estimate of the ReactJS practice.
-The practice tends to develop a single page with a filter, searching bar for pokemon in detail.
+The practice tends to develop four pages in which are home, detail, add and edit.
+CRUD will be the main features of the practice using MockApi.io to work with the data.
+Json server was first in-use but has been changed to MockApi.io due to additional requirements.

 ### TIMELINE ###